alexaandig/self-hosting/README.md

 ### NOTE
 * You must have Docker-CE (or some version of Docker) installed in order to run any of the other three packages.
 * You must have Docker-Compose installed in order to run Portainer-CE, or any of the apps offered with this script.

-Before prompting to install Docker or Docker-Compose, I do try to see if you already have them installed, and I skip the prompt if you do (or I try to anyway).